lu1zviana/TriggerMail/README.md

 ## Questions?

-If you need help, [open an issue](https://github.com/yourusername/trigger-email/issues) or contact the maintainer.
+If you need help, [open an issue](https://github.com/yourusername/trigger-email/issues) or contact me.